dksanyal/Metadata-Extractor-for-Books/README.md

 CODE / HOW TO RUN
 -----------------
-The software takes a set of PDF files (each containing front matter of a book) stored in a directory and stores metadata generated from them in a directory.
+The software takes a set of PDF files (each containing front matter of a book) stored in a directory, generates metadata from them, and stores the metadata in a directory.
 Metadata for each book is organized according to NDLI schema and available as a JSON file.

-To use the software, keep your PDF files in a directory INDIR.
-Suppose you want the output JSON files to be output in directory OUTDIR.
-Assume these directories are created under the current directory.
-So, extract the file testcase.zip and put INDIR, OUTDIR and the Python scripts in the same parent directory and excecute the following commandline:
+Here is an example use case.
+Extract the file testcase.zip and put INDIR, OUTDIR and the Python scripts in the same parent directory.
+INDIR contains input PDF files.
+The generated JSON files will go to OUTDIR (it is preloaded with the JSON files we got by running the tool).
+Excecute the following commandline:

 python extract_metadata.py  ./INDIR/  ./OUTDIR/